How To Edit Your WordPress User Profile

 6 – Name > Username

-Your username cannot be changed in the Profile screen by anyone, including the site administrator.
+The username cannot be changed in the Profile screen.

-You can also change your username from your WordPress Admin area using an easier method that requires no code editing or messing with your site’s database.
+You can also change your username inside the WordPress Admin area using an easier method that requires no code editing or messing around with your site’s database.

 Changing your username will affect your login, as this username is required for logging into your site!